alankhoangfr/monopolyJava/README.md

 The chance and community decks are shuffled once at the beginning of the game.
 Once a player draw a card and enacts on the commands, it is then placed at the bottom of the deck.
 If a player draw a Get of out Jail Card, that card is then given to the player.
 Once the player uses the card, it is then put at the bottom of the respective deck.

+If the player chooses to declare bankruptcy, they will liquidise all their assets by selling all their houses/hotels, mortgaging all their properties.
+If the liquidisation produces enough money to pay the creditor, then the creditor receives the cash and then the mortgage property is auctioned to the highest bidder.
+This is a similar motion if the player quits.
+However, if the player can not produce enough cash to the creditor, the creditor will recieve all the player's property deeds.
+If the bank is the creditor, the bank will auction these mortgage properties to the highest bidder.
 ## Coding the game

 The flow of the game can be described by the following diagram.